zev-stieglitz/ELK-STACK/README.md

 SSH into the control node and follow the steps below:
 - Copy the ansible.cfg file to /etc/ansible.
-- Update the Config file to include an IP or multiple IPs then add: "ansible_python_interpreter=/usr/bin/python3" to the end of a line for example
+- Update the Config file to include an IP or multiple IPs then add: "ansible_python_interpreter=/usr/bin/python3" to the end of a line, for example:

 [webservers]